K-anonymity: Methods for k-anonymization

-This data has 2-anonymity with respect to the attributes 'Age', 'Gender' and 'State of domicile' since for any combination of these attributes found in any row of the table there are always at least 2 rows with those exact attributes.
+This data has 2-anonymity with respect to the attributes Age, Gender and State of domicile, since for any combination of these attributes found in any row of the table there are always at least 2 rows with those exact attributes.
 The attributes available to an adversary are called quasi-identifiers.
 Each quasi-identifier tuple occurs in at least k records for a dataset with k-anonymity.

-Critiques of k-anonyminity
+Critiques of k-anonymity

-This examples demonstrates a failing with k-anonymity: there may exist other data records that can be linked on the variables that are allegedly non-identifying.
-For example, if an attacker is able to obtain the a log from the person who was taking vital signs as part of the study and learns that Kishor was at the hospital on April 30 and is 180cm tall, this information can be used to link with the "anonymized" database (which may have been published on the Internet) and learn that Kishor has a heart-related disease.
-An attacker who knows that Kishor visited the hospital on April 30 may be able to infer this simply knowing that Kishor is 180cm hight, roughly 80-82 kg, and comes from Karnataka.
+The following example demonstrates a failing with k-anonymity: there may exist other data records that can be linked on the variables that are allegedly non-identifying.
+For instance, suppose an attacker is able to obtain the log from the person who was taking vital signs as part of the study and learns that Kishor was at the hospital on April 30 and is 180 cm tall.
+This information can be used to link with the "anonymized" database (which may have been published on the Internet) and learn that Kishor has a heart-related disease.
+An attacker who knows that Kishor visited the hospital on April 30 may be able to infer this simply knowing that Kishor is 180 cm height, roughly 80–82 kg, and comes from Karnataka.

-The root of this problem is the core problem with k-anonyminity: there is no way to mathematically, unambiguously determine if an attribute is an identifier, a quasi-identifier, or a non-identifying sensitive value.
+The root of this problem is the core problem with k-anonymity: there is no way to mathematically, unambiguously determine whether an attribute is an identifier, a quasi-identifier, or a non-identifying sensitive value.
 In fact, all values are potentially identifying, depending on their prevalence in the population and on auxiliary data that the attacker may have.
 Other privacy mechanisms such as differential privacy do not share this problem.

+Although k-anonymity safeguards against identity revelations, it does not shield against the disclosure of specific attributes.
+This becomes problematic when attackers possess background knowledge.
+Additionally, the absence of diversity in sensitive domains may result in the exposure of personal information.
+In such scenarios, opting for ℓ-Diversity might offer a more robust privacy safeguard.

 Meyerson and Williams (2004) demonstrated that optimal k-anonymity is an NP-hard problem, however heuristic methods such as k-Optimize as given by Bayardo and Agrawal (2005) often yield effective results.
 A practical approximation algorithm that enables solving the k-anonymization problem with an approximation guarantee of $O(\log k)$ was presented by Kenig and Tassa.